 Consult the following tables to diagnose problems that you might encounter.

 Problems Uploading your Certificate

 |Invalid Certificate - SHA1 Error||Pivotal SSL Service requires that your certificate uses a minimum of SHA-2 encryption.
 Contact your certificate provider or visit https://shaaaaaaaaaaaaa.com/ for more information.|

-If you continue to have this error during uploading your certificate, delete your service instance and create a new one.
+If you continue to see this error during the upload of your certificate, delete your service instance and create a new one.
 For example:

 $ cf delete-service ssl basic ssl-myapp.example.comThis triggers a billing charge, and you will need to contact customer support for a refund.
 Also, the new or updated DNS name needs time to propagate.